kaushey/LLM-Translator/README.md

-# llm-translator — Hybrid Diffusion-LLM + Autoregressive Translation
+# LLM-translator — Hybrid Diffusion-LLM + Autoregressive Translation

 A research prototype for **English → Bengali machine translation** that combines a **diffusion-based semantic planner** with an **autoregressive decoder**, aimed at